cockroachdb/docs/cockroachcloud/create-an-account.md

 ---
-title: Create a CockroachCloud Account
+title: Create a {{ site.data.products.db }} account
-summary: Learn how to create and delete a CockroachCloud Account
+summary: Learn how to create and delete a {{ site.data.products.db }} account
 toc: true
 ---

-Before you [create a CockroachCloud cluster](create-your-cluster.html), you must first create a CockroachCloud account.
+Before you [create a {{ site.data.products.db }} cluster](create-your-cluster.html), you must first create a {{ site.data.products.db }} account.
 You can register for CockroachCloud using a GitHub account or an email address.

 ## Register a new account